Poisson-Furstenberg boundary and growth of groups: Criteria for non-triviality of the boundary

 Finally, observe that $(G,\check\mu)$ induces a transient random walk on $X$ if and only if the stabilizer $G_\rho$ of $\rho \in X$ is a transient set for the random walk $(G,\check\mu)$; because $G_\rho=G_\rho^{-1}$, this happens if and only if $(G,\mu)$ induces a transient random walk on $X$. \end{proof}

 We continue now with two propositions, each giving a sufficient condition for non-triviality of the boundary.
 One uses finiteness of the entropy of $\mu$, and the other a weak restriction on the support of $\mu$.
-The proof of Lemma~\ref{lem:lineartimpliesnottriv} appears further below.

-\begin{lemma} Let $\mu$ be a non-degenerate measure on $W$ with finite entropy $H(\mu)$, and suppose that the inverted orbits of the random walk defined by the projection of $\mu$ to $G$ grow linearly.
-Then then entropy $h(\mu)$ of the random walk $(W,\mu)$ is positive; so the Poisson-Furstenberg boundary of $(G,\mu)$ is non-trivial. \end{lemma}
+The proof of Lemma~\ref{lem:lineartimpliesnottriv} appears further below. \begin{lemma} Let $\mu$ be a non-degenerate measure on $W$ with finite entropy $H(\mu)$, and suppose that the expected size of the inverted orbits of the random walk defined by the projection of $\mu$ to $G$ grows linearly.
+Then the entropy $h(\mu)$ of the random walk $(W,\mu)$ is positive; so the Poisson-Furstenberg boundary of $(W,\mu)$ is non-trivial. \end{lemma}

 Combining Lemma~\ref{lem:expectedinvertedorbit} and Lemma~\ref{lem:lineartimpliesnottriv}, we get the following \begin{proposition} Let $\mu$ be a non-degenerate random walk on $W$ with finite entropy and transient projection to $X$.
-Then the Poisson-Furstenberg boundary of the random walk $(G,\mu)$ is non-trivial. \end{proposition}
+Then the Poisson-Furstenberg boundary of the random walk $(W,\mu)$ is non-trivial. \end{proposition}

-In order to prove Lemma~\ref{lem:lineartimpliesnottriv}, we will use the following elementary combinatorial lemma; we include its proof for the reader's convenience. \begin{lemma} Let $k\le n$ elements $i_1,\dots,i_k$ be chosen uniformly independently in $\{1,\dots,n\}$.
-Then